stephan-gh/M3/README.md

     $ git submodule update --init --recursive src/m3lx

+Additionally, the Rust target needs to be installed:

+    $ rustup target add riscv64gc-unknown-linux-gnu

 M³Linux consists of Linux itself, riscv-pk with the bbl bootloader, and applications.
 The applications can both interface with M³ and Linux and thereby bridge the gap between both systems.

 Linux and bbl need to be built explicitly due to the long build times and different build systems. `b` offers two commands for this purpose: